Boundary topological orders of (4+1)d fermionic $\mathbb{Z}_{2N}^{\mathrm{F}}$ SPT states: Conclusion and discussions

 In this work, we systematically studied \spd{3} gapped phases with anomalous $\Z_{2N}^\rF$ symmetry.
 The anomaly is classified by an index $\nu$, and can be realized in $\nu$ left-handed Weyl fermions as the $\Z_{2N}$ subgroup of the global U(1) symmetry.
 The Cordova-Ohmori constraint forbids any symmetry-preserving TQFTs with such an anomaly when $N\nmid \nu$, but leaves the $N\mid \nu$ case open.
 To explicitly construct a symmetry-preserving fully gapped state for $\nu=N$, we utilize crystalline correspondence principle to relate $\Z_{2N}^\rF$ and $C_N\times \Z_2^\rF$.
 We first deform the Weyl fermions by a superconducting mass term containing a vortex line, which changes the symmetry group to $C_N\times \Z_2^\rF$.
 Then we combine the construction in [\onlinecite{Yang2024}] with the symmetry-extension method~\cite{Wang2017locWWW1705.06728} arriving at a $\Z_4$ gauge theory as the gapped boundary state.
 We show that the $C_N$ symmetry in the $\Z_4$ gauge theory is implemented by a static network of invertible topological defects.
 Interestingly when $\nu = N/2$, we also construct a fully gapped but highly anisotropic state which cannot be described as a TQFT with topological defects.

 Let us now discuss some future directions.

 First, it will be insightful to understand our results in the context of the decorated domain wall construction.
 For fermionic SPT phases, the construction produces several ``layers" of decorations~\cite{Wang_2020}.
 In \spd{4}, for a symmetry group $G$, the decorations are $p_x+\ii p_y$ superconductors on 2D defects (classified by $\H^2(G, \Z)$), Majorana chains on 1D defects (classified by $\H^3(G, \Z_2)$), and complex fermions on 0D defects (classified by $\H^4(G,\Z_2)$).
 One can show that the $\nu=N$ state is characterized by the Majorana chain decoration, while those with $p_x+\ii p_y$ decorations do not admit a gapped boundary TQFT description.
-A natural conjecture is that the same is true for other symmetry groups in \spd{3} as well.
+A natural conjecture is that the same is true for the boundary topological orders of \spd{4} fermionic SPT phase with other symmetry groups.
 Proving or disproving this conjecture is an interesting question for future work.

+We now give an algebraic argument that the $p+ \ii p$ layer cannot be trivialized by symmetry extension, i.e. the 5-dimensional term

+where $A \in \H^1(G, \U(1))$ paired with the Pontryagin class $p_1$, cannot be trivialized by symmetry extension for $G$ being a finite group.
+Given that all (3+1)d TQFTs are gauged finite group SPTs, this argument strongly suggests that no symmetric boundary TQFT exists for (4+1)d fermionic SPTs with nontrivial $p+\ii p$ decoration.